History of New England Botanical Club

 December, 1995: NEBC is given shared office at the Harvard University Herbaria where NEBC library, computer, and microscope are housed.

-January, 1996: NEBC website goes on-line on Harvard University Herbaria server.
+January, 1996: NEBC website goes on-line on Harvard University Herbaria server at domain Rhodora.org.

-April, 1996: NEBC announces elimination of page charges for Rhodora indefinitely as part of celebration of its centennial.
+April, 1996: NEBC announces elimination of page charges for Rhodora indefinitely as part of the celebration of the organization's centennial.

 July, 1996: NEBC Centennial Field Trip is held in Newfoundland, revisiting sites visited by M. L. Fernald.